top of page

 Then I got off the phone, spun in a circle next to my bike, texted everyone I loved, and couldn't stop smiling.
 The sun was out.
 The weather was perfect.
 Stability was finally within reach.

 What surprised me most once I started was that nothing surprised me.
-The company was exactly what it had been presented as.
-They give a damn.
-About clients.
-About employees.
-About each other.
-About life outside of work.
+The company was exactly what it had presented itself as.
+They give a damn, about clients, about employees, about each other, about life outside work.

-The hardest part, honestly, was 1:1s.
-Years of being misunderstood trained me to over-prepare.
-To document everything.
-To phrase things perfectly so my work wouldn’t be devalued or twisted.
-That kind of hypervigilance doesn’t disappear overnight, but it’s easing.
+The hardest adjustment was 1:1s.
+Years of being misunderstood trained me to over-prepare, to document everything, to phrase things so carefully that my work couldn't be devalued or twisted.
+That kind of hypervigilance doesn't disappear overnight, but it's easing.

 Related Posts